 Living in the beautiful outdoors surrounded by acoustic jams and good company…What can be better than that?

 The Birds Hill Provincial Park Campground is another camping option and reservations are required through the Parks Reservation Service.
-However, sites went up for reservation in March and they are already booked up for the festival dates.
+To reserve a spot for 2017, the park's reservation service opens Monday, March 20, 2017.

 The Quiet and Festival Campgrounds are not serviced and all vehicles are parked in parking lots separate from the tenting grounds.

 Parking lots are located by the Quiet and Festival Campground entrances and all campers must move in their camping gear by foot.
 We suggest bringing a wagon!

 A free shuttle travels a round trip route around to all three campgrounds and the Folk Fest site every 30 minutes during Festival hours to take you from the campgrounds to the site.
 You can bike around, too - we have bike lock-up areas in the Quiet and Festival Campgrounds and at the Main Gate.

 RVs are welcome in both the Quiet Campground and Festival Campground, however all RVs in the Festival Campground must have a RV ticket, as space for RVs is limited.

 The RV ticket reserves one parking space for a camping vehicle in the Festival Campground.
 You only need one ticket per RV, not per person.
 Only registered camping vehicles are permitted: RVs, campers, trailers and camper vans.
 Tents designed specifically to attach to a truck/SUV to convert it into a living space are also permitted in the RV section.
 Along with your parked RV in your camp spot, you may set up one additional dining or camping tent in the spot as well.
 Sleeping in your car, an uncovered van or box truck is not allowed.
 Once inside, vehicles must not be moved except when vacating the campground.
 There are no in/out privileges.